Hair fall/ khalitya

 Upashaya is the fourth factor of Nidan Panchak which is also required for knowledge of the disease.
 It is also useful in the differential diagnosis of the disease.

-There is no clear-cut description of Pathyapathya of Khalitya in Samhitas, but as the disease, Khalitya is related to Shiroroga, Twakavikar, Rakta Vikaraand Dhatukshayajanya or due to Mansik nidanjanya (psychological disturbance).
-Rasayana, Rakta Dosha Prashamana, Vayasthapana, Twachya, and Madhya dravaya help prevent the Khalitya.
+There is no clear-cut description of Pathyapathya of Khalitya in Samhitas, but as the disease, Khalitya is related to Shiroroga, Twakavikar, Rakta Vikara, and Dhatukshayajanya or due to Mansik nidanjanya (psychological disturbance).
+Rasayana, Rakta Dosha Prashamana, Vayasthapana, Twachya, Madhya dravaya is helpful for preventing the Khalitya.

 Ahara ( Diet)